-If you do not manage each component like a unique product, then a single product with a component custom field will provide the most efficient daily management and the component-specific reports and roadmaps that you need.
+If you do not manage each component like a unique product, then a single Aha! product workspace with a component custom field will provide the most efficient daily management, as well as the component-specific reports and roadmaps that you need.

 First, set up your product workspace under Settings ⚙️> Account > Configure workspaces.
 You will need to be an administrator with customization permissions to do this.

 If you have multiple component-based products and need to specify different components in each product, you'll need to create multiple custom fields or use a custom table.

 As features are added, you will now be able to select the related component from the new custom field you just created and applied to the feature layout.